chengzeyi/fzf-preview.vim/README.md

 ## Configuration

-You can use the native **fzf.vim**'s preview window configuration variable `g:fzf_preview_window` to customize the layout of the preview window, for example, `let g:fzf_preview_window = 'top:60%'` to put the preview window at the top 60% of the fzf terminal buffer, the default value is `right`.
+You can use the native **fzf.vim**'s preview window configuration variable `g:fzf_preview_window` to customize the layout of the preview window, for example, `let g:fzf_preview_window = 'up:60%'` to put the preview window at the top 60% of the fzf terminal buffer, the default value is `right`.
 If you don't want the preview window to be opened by default, you can set `let g:fzf_preview_window = right:hidden`.
+The three valid preview window layouts are `up`, `down`, `left` and `right`.
 ## Screenshot

 ![Screenshot](image/fzf-preview.png)